ocaml-flambda/flambda-backend/ocaml/jane/doc/extensions/unboxed-types/index.md

 Unboxed types can usually be put in structures, though there are some restrictions.

-These structures support unboxed type fields, but have some restrictions on field
+These structures may contain unboxed types, but have some restrictions on field
 orders:
   * Records
   * Constructors